The last BBB in summer was said to be the first half of class and weapon rebalance.

 - Virtue of Stoicism: Changed the effect from “giving 50% of the damage taken back as tmp hp after 5 seconds” to “giving +50% (or +30%) healing received for 2 seconds after having taken damage” (from enemies – friendly fire should be excluded from triggering this effect).

 Reason: More straightforward and easy to understand and use.
 Places more emphasis on player agency and action.
 Makes it more competitive with Virtue of the Joust.

 - Bw has 30% damage reduction, insane tmp hp generation, high mobility and survivability, high stagger, high melee damage and the highest ranged damage of all Sienna classes.

 The entire class is stacked and not only overshadows the other 2 Sienna classes but also has a reasonable claim to be the strongest class in the entire game since 2.0.

 The main points of balance concern are Famished Flames, Volcanic Force and Double ult/Burnout.
-The damage output of this class is too given Bw’s other utility options.
+The damage output of this class is too high given Bw’s other utility options.

 => Bw’s identity is all over the place and clashes with Pyro’s.

 The original idea was to have Bw as the cc/anti horde ranged class that also works as a general utility class while Pyro is the more single target oriented dps class: https://www.vermintide.com/news/2018/12/6/dev-blog-sienna-fuegonasus: